smartcontractkit/external-initiator-keeper/README.md

   --ic_accesskey string                      The Chainlink access key, used for traffic flowing from this Service to Chainlink
-  --ic_secret string                         The Chainlink secret, used for traffic flowing from this Service to Chainlink --keeper_eth_endpoint string               The ethereum endpoint to use for keeper jobs --keeper_registry_sync_interval duration   The ethereum endpoint to use for keeper jobs (default 5m0s) --port int                                 The port for the EI API to listen on (default 8080)
+  --ic_secret string                         The Chainlink secret, used for traffic flowing from this Service to Chainlink --keeper_eth_endpoint string               The ethereum endpoint to use for keeper jobs --keeper_registry_sync_interval duration   The interval at which the keeper registry is synced (default 5m0s) --keeper_sync_upkeep_queue_size uint       The maximum number of upkeeps that can be synced in parallel (default 10) --port int                                 The port for the EI API to listen on (default 8080)
 ```